Maligne Lake and Spirit Island in Jasper • All You NEED to Know

 Why is Maligne Lake so Blue/Emerald?

-Even the drive to Maligne Lake is eye-watering as you drive from Athabasca Valley through Maligne Valley.
-From the townsite of Jasper it is roughly 45km and passes the worthwhile stops of Maligne Canyon and Medicine Lake, both are fed from the outflow of Maligne Lake.
+Even the drive to Maligne Lake is eye-watering, as you drive from Athabasca Valley through Maligne Valley.
+From the townsite of Jasper, it is roughly 45km and passes the worthwhile stops of Maligne Canyon and Medicine Lake, both of which are fed from the outflow of Maligne Lake.

 There is no notable outflow from Medicine Lake as the water travels through underground caves before reemerging in dramatic fashion in Maligne Canyon.